exhu/miodj3/lang.rst

 .. code-block::

-    # insecure varargs support, primitive types pushed as is, String as cstring
-    cproc printf(fmt: Cstring, args...)
+    # cproc marks a proc as externally defined, all arguments and types are passed as for
+    # normal procs so that in order to call printf, one needs to write a C wrapper function
+    # which unpacks the arguments and translates String into char* etc.
+    # but you cannot transform va_list, so cannot use printf etc. functions from Miod
+    @_external { name: "puts" }
+    cproc c_puts(s: String)

+    # varargs don't make sense, since you cannot reconstruct them to modify and pass next,
+    # that's why arrays are used.
+    # `for` usage example:
-    proc fmtstr(fmt: String, args...) {
+    proc fmtstr(fmt: String, args: Array!<Any>) {
-        for i, a, is_last in args {
+        for i, a, is_last in args.iter() {
             "argument N".append(i.str())
             match a {
                 case Object {